Agriculture and Forestry Degree

 Many institutions offer students the ability to study both of these areas together, as well as alongside soil sciences as they complement each other and cross over.

-It is also possible to find an entry level job in this area after you have finished your A-Levels or time at university.
-Choosing to study this subject at university further will enhance your chances of securing a job within the field.
+A career option after A Level would be to find an entry level job in this area or time at university.
+Choosing to study this subject at university further will enhance your chances of securing a job within the field (pardon the pun).

 From the second year, students are given more control to what modules and areas they study from Animal Management, Crop Management and Agricultural Engineering, Depending on what appeals to you most.